rdelval/database/sharding/shardingjson/write-apps-json-shardkeys/write-apps-json-shardkeys.md

     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
     - Lab: Initialize Environment
-    - Lab: Oracle Shard Database Deployment
+    - Lab: Prepare the Sharded Database

-## Task 1: Create a Non-Shard Service
+## Task 1: Initialize the Java Environment

 1. Duplicate the remote desktop browser tab connecting to host *cata* and replace the IP address in the address bar with the Public IP address of host *shd3*.
 Open a terminal session